-Select the Data Source Tab from the Indigo DQM Data Management Studio and right click on the Data Source and select Restore or choose the Restore Utility from the Tools menu.
+Select the Data Sources tab and right click on the Data Source and click Restore or choose the menu Data | Restore Source.

-If the Backup Package is Compressed the Location to Restore the Data Files used for the Restore Operation can be setup to be either a Temporary Folder or a Custom Folder.
-By using a Custom Folder to Restore Compressed Data Files you can specify an option to keep the Data Files after the Restore Operation completes.
+If the Backup Package is compressed the location to Restore the Data Files used for the Restore Operation can be setup to be either a 'Temporary Folder' or a 'Custom Folder'.

 Restore Data from the Internet / Cloud